Your feeds. Your inbox. No algorithm.

 $0 · AGPL-3.0-or-later

-Already a Personal subscriber?
+Already on Hosted?
 Open the app and sign in with your license.
 One purchase, every device. · See the full comparison →

 If it's open source, why does anything cost money?